thatblend/LLMPSP/README.md

 2. Copy the whole `LLMPSP` folder to `ms0:/PSP/GAME/` on your memory stick.
 3. Launch **LLMPSP** from Game → Memory Stick.

-You need a PSP-2000 or PSP-3000 running CFW (ARK-4, PRO, ME - anything current).
+You need a PSP-2000/PSP-3000/Street/GO running CFW (ARK-4, ARK-5, PRO, ME - anything current).
 A PSP-1000 only has 32 MB of RAM and it won't work.

 Settings live in `llmpsp_config.cfg` next to the EBOOT: cache size, context length, sampling temperature, reply length cap, CPU clock.
-The defaults are right for a stock PSP-2000/3000.
+The defaults are ok for a stock PSP but you can always tweak them and try different settings.

 ## How it works